 Be careful not to clank the bit against your horse’s teeth, pinch or pull at its lips or shove a frosty cold bit in its mouth.
 These things can make your horse resentful about taking the bit and make it difficult to tack up in the future.
 Again, check your bit for signs of wear, rough or sharp edges or joints that pinch.
 This can make your horse uncomfortable and an uncomfortable horse might react by misbehaving.

 Doing the Cinch Up Quickly and Tightly

 Girth or cinch up slowly.
 Don’t do the girth or cinch up so tight it leaves an impression on your horse when it’s removed.
 Make sure the girth/cinch and all the straps that attach to it are lying flat.
 Going slowly gives the horse time to relax and many horses will bloat their bellies while you are tacking up, leaving the cinch much looser than you realized.
-If you’re using a western saddle with a knotted cinch, make sure the knot is laying flat when you finish tying it.
+If you’re using a western saddle with a knotted cinch, make sure the knot is laying flat when you finish typing it.

 07 of 07